dat-ecosystem/dat/cli-docs.md

 # dat command line API

-This is the proposed CLI API for our Beta release.
-Please leave feedback [in this thread](https://github.com/maxogden/dat/issues/195).
+This is the `dat` command line API as of the Beta release.

 - [repository commands](#repository-commands)
   - [dat](#dat)